IBMDeveloperMEA/Your-Guide-To-Your-First-Contribution/YourQuotes.md

 2. "My shadow's the only one that walks beside me, My shallow heart's the only thing that's beating" - Boulevard of Broken Dreams, Green Day

+3. "It is a beautiful day" - Beautiful Day, U2